Rihab-Sakhri/microservice-debug-lab/README.md

 # microservice-debug-lab
-Interactive lab for learning, debugging and exploring Go+Python microservices with Docker compose
+A hands-on microservices debugging lab using Go and Python (Flask), containerized with Docker Compose.
+Focused on service-to-service communication, logging, and real-world backend debugging scenarios.